Davi1990/NMA_project/README.md

 # NMA_project

 This repo was built on the occasion of the NeuroMatch Academy 2020.
-Me and my group were working with the Human Connectome Project(HCP) database which have resting-state and tasked-evoked fMRI scanner sessions as well as behavioural data.
+Me and my group were working with the Human Connectome Project (HCP) database which has resting-state and tasked-evoked fMRI scanner sessions as well as behavioural data.

 ## Name Group: